PostgREST/postgrest/api.rst

 ------------------------

 For doing resource embedding, PostgREST infers the relationship between two tables based on a foreign key between them.
-However, in cases where there's more than one foreign key between two tables, it's not possible to infer the relationship unambiguosly by just specifying the tables names.
+However, in cases where there's more than one foreign key between two tables, it's not possible to infer the relationship unambiguously by just specifying the tables names.

 Target Disambiguation